learning-gardens/cybernetics-club/readme.md

 ![Cybernetics Reading Club](cc.png)

-Cybernetics club is a victim of its own success.
+Cybernetics is a victim of its own success.
 It's ideas had relevance in so many domains that it dissolved into many old and new fields, leaving little of its own behind.

 For us, cybernetics is a gateway into many disciplines and practices, and there's something there that unites them.
 It's a framework through which we may be able to piece together scattered ideas into a coherent understanding.